dragonthorne/pixel-board/README.md

 forcing it to render over 2 million div elements, which is, to put it lightly, a fuckload.
 But that's without even CONSIDERING the fact that it's also gotta render all of that in 15 fps if you leave the framerate at default.

-all in all, shit sucks but it was very fun to program so i don't really give a shit.
+all in all, shit sucks but it was very fun to program so i don't really give a fuck.